radu1/goose/README.md

 The script `example.sh` from the directory `running-example` reproduces the running example that we used in [DBSec paper](https://link.springer.com/chapter/10.1007%2F978-3-030-49669-2_20) and in our [DBSec talk](https://www.youtube.com/watch?v=ZhtpulFf3rs).

 The script `script-complete-workflow.sh` reproduces the complete workflow of the large-scale scalability study reported in the paper.
 This includes graph and query workload generation with gMark, graph outsourcing with GOOSE, and query evaluation (with GOOSE vs standard SPARQL evaluation), for 8000 queries.
-As reported in the paper, it took 8 days for us to run this complete workflow.
-The entire generated data (graphs, queries, and query answers) takes 46GB.
+It took 8 days for us to run this complete workflow and the entire generated data (graphs, queries, and query answers) has 46GB.
-To run simpler scalability experiments, you should set to smaller values the scaling factors specified in the script.
+To run smaller (and quicker) scalability experiments, you should set to smaller values the scaling factors specified in the script.

 If you use this code, please cite: